RuneBlaze/connectivity-modifier/README.md

 poetry run pytest # run tests
 ```

+## Other features

+As of the latest version, `cm` supports checkpointing (experimental) every two hours.

 ## Pseudocode

 Assuming that we have an existing clustering method $f$ that takes in a graph and outputs a list of clusters, our algorithm roughly does the following: